 Federal Grants and Loans

 Students may receive assistance through several federal programs: Supplemental Educational Opportunity Grants, Pell Grants, TEACH Grants, subsidized and unsubsidized Stafford Loans, and parental loans for dependent undergraduate students.
+Federal financial aid is awarded based on the results of the Free Application for Federal Student Aid (FAFSA).

 State Scholarships and Grants

 A Kansas Comprehensive Grant is awarded to full-time undergraduate students with exceptional financial need.
 Priority for the limited funding is given to residents of Kansas who meet the state of Kansas priority date for filing the Free Application for Federal Student Aid (FAFSA).
+Funds are awarded to eligible applicants in date order until available annual funding is fully committed.

 Withdrawal and Financial Aid

 A student’s eligibility for financial aid is based on enrollment.
-The Higher Education Act outlines rules which govern the return of Title IV federal financial aid funds disbursed to a student who does not complete all the days in a payment period or a period of enrollment they were scheduled to complete.
+The Higher Education Act outlines rules which govern the return of Title IV federal financial aid funds disbursed to a student who does not complete all of the days in a payment period or a period of enrollment they were scheduled to complete.

 Financial Aid Repayments